dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 };
 ```

 Lastly, the `add(n : Nat)` function is defined.
 This function adds `n` to the current count, where `n` is a numerical value passed to the function when it is called.
-In the frontend UI, the button used to increase the counter value does not used this function, however it can be called manually from the CLI or Candid interface of the backend canister.
+In the frontend UI, the button used to increase the counter value does not use this function, however it can be called manually from the command line or Candid interface of the backend canister.
 This tutorial will go into further detail on Candid in the section [Candid](#candid).

 ```motoko
 public func add(n : Nat) : async () {